Christina Nicolaidis, M.D., M.P.H.

 - The Voices of Survivors Documentary - View it online or order a free DVD from Futures Without Violence

-- Nicolaidis, C., McKeever, M., Meucci, S. A Community Wellness Program to Reduce Depression in African-Americans: Results of a pilot intervention.
-Progress in Community Health Partnerships: Research, Education, and Action.
-In press.
+- Nicolaidis, C., McKeever, C., Meucci, S. A Community-Based Wellness Program to Reduce Depression in African-Americans: results from a pilot-intervention.
+Progress in Community Health Partnerships: Research, Education, and Action, 2013: 7(2)145-152.

 - Nicolaidis, C., Raymaker, D., McDonald, K, Dern, S., Boisclair, W.C., Ashkenazy, E., Baggs, A. Comparison of healthcare experiences in autistic and non-autistic adults: A cross-sectional online survey facilitated by an academic-community partnership.
 Journal of General Internal Medicine.
 2013:28(6):761-9.